scotthmccoy/scotthmccoy.github.io/_posts/2020-12-16-functional-reactive-declarative-imperative.md

 * Stylistically, we define a problem and the changes we would like to see, as opposed to explaining it step by step.
 * We do not need to manage state in our functions like above where we managed the state of our empty array.
-* We don not have to worry as much about the order of execution.
+* We do not have to worry as much about the order of execution.
-* We use less loops, conditions and use more built in methods, reusable functions and recursion.
+* We use fewer loops & conditions and instead use more built-in methods, reusable functions, and recursion.

 # Reactive